 Section 1.
 General Powers.
 The activities and affairs of the Association shall be conducted by the Board of Directors.

 Section 2.
 Composition.
-The Board of Directors shall consist of seven (7) members: the President, President-Elect, Immediate Past President, Secretary/Treasurer, and three (3) Directors-at-Large.
+The Board of Directors shall consist of seven (7) members: The President, President-Elect, Immediate Past President, Secretary/Treasurer, and three (3) Directors-at-Large.
 The immediate Past President shall serve as Chair of the Board.

 Section 3.
 Regular Meetings.
 The Board of Directors shall hold a meeting immediately preceding and immediately following the Annual meeting of The Association.
 A mid-year meeting may be held as deemed necessary by the Board of Directors.